Sedokina/Teniry.CQRS/Readme.md

 Query handler is implemented and ready to use.

 Start the application and send a GET request to `/todo` to get the list of todos.

+# Production ready?

+Yes!
+Teniry.CQRS is production ready.
+It is used in production in multiple projects for a long time now.

+# Examples

+Check out the [Web API project](samples/Teniry.Cqrs.SampleApi) example on using Teniry.CQRS library

+## Contributing

+Feel free to share your ideas through Pull Requests or GitHub Issues.
+Any contribution or feedback is appreciated!